Feasibility Study For Multiply Reusable Space Launch System: Aerodynamic Heating and Thermal Protection

 \subsubsection{Rocket Cylinder}

-According to figures in \cite[p.427]{nose4} and \cite[p.72]{PDistr1}, the cylinder of a rocket with semi-cylindric cap experiences normal atmospheric pressure.
+According to figures in \cite[p.427]{nose4} and \cite[p.72]{PDistr1}, the cylinder of a rocket with semi-cylindrical cap experiences normal atmospheric pressure.
 For the rocket cylinder of SSR or MPDS stages, the turbulent heat flux is calculated by (\ref{5.36}) with the Reynolds number $Re$ given by (\ref{5.31}).
-In order to calculate the Reynolds number, we must define the position of the "leading edge" on the cylindric cap.
+In order to calculate the Reynolds number, we must define the position of the "leading edge" on the cylindrical cap.
 The cap is presented in Figure \ref{F09}.

 In Figure \ref{F09} above, the cylinder radius is $r$.
 Taking the "leading edge" $r/4$ above the body of the rocket cylinder slightly underestimates the Reynolds number and thus slightly overestimates the heating rate.
 We use this value to calculate the heat flux and heat load on the cylinders of both MPDS stages.